 General Program Information for the Natural Resources Trust FundThe Michigan Natural Resources Trust Fund (MNRTF) projects provide for natural resource protection and outdoor recreation.
 By law, no more than 25 percent of the Trust Fund revenues available for appropriation each year can be used for development, therefore the majority of funding is allocated for acquisition projects.

-Application materials are generally available in January for the current year application cycle.
+The electronic application process opens in January for the current year application cycle.
 Final grant recommendations are made by the MNRTF Board of Trustees in late fall and submitted to the Legislature for approval and appropriation of funds.
 Local grant and DNR applications are evaluated and scored by the staff in Grants Management, using criteria and a point scale established annually by the MNRTF Board.
 While only state and local governments may apply to the MNRTF, any individual, group, or organization may nominate land for consideration for acquisition.
 A nomination is a suggestion that a parcel of land be considered for DNR ownership.

-As of January 2011, more than $900 million in MNRTF appropriations have been made for more than 1,250 state and local recreation projects.
 MNRTF-assisted project sites must be dedicated to public outdoor recreation in perpetuity.
 The MNRTF plaque on a park entrance sign or facility indicates that the site received MNRTF assistance.

 Applications are evaluated using criteria established by the MNRTF Board of Trustees.
 Local units of government must provide at least 25% of the project's total costs as local match.
 Recommendations are made by the MNRTF Board of Trustees to the Governor, which are forwarded to the Michigan Legislature for final approval and appropriation.